| Vol. 20 No. 1

 decline, the number of Asian-American students would jump and

+the number of white students would remain stable.
 The researchers predicted the acceptance rate for black students

 would skid from 33.7 percent to 12.2 percent; for Hispanics drop